-The Mustang Tiji Festival Trek is an exotic tour to unspoil and ancient Tibetan villages, rare medieval Buddhist arts, the fascinating culture and the unique beauty of the Himalayan desert.
-Tiji Festival, one of the popular colorful Buddhist festivals is celebrated more than five hundred years ago in Mustang.
-The Tiji Festival in Mustang is a three-day ritual known as “The chasing of the Demons,” and it is centered on the Tiji myth.
-Tiji tells the story of a deity named Dorje Jono who battle against his demon father to save the Kingdom of Mustang from destruction.
-The festival is celebrated to pray God for water and good crops.
-During the festival, the monks dress in traditional manner and masks and dance.
+The Mustang Tiji Festival Trek is an exotic tour to unspoil and ancient Tibetan villages.
+Rare medieval Buddhist arts, the fascinating culture. and the unique beauty of the Himalayan desert.
+Tiji Festival, one of the famous colorful Buddhist festivals.
+It is celebrating more than five hundred years ago in Mustang.
+The Tiji Festival in Mustang is a three-day ritual known as “The chasing of the Demons.” and it is centered on the Tiji myth.
+Tiji tells the story of a deity named Dorje Jono. who battle against his demon father to save the Kingdom of Mustang from destruction.
+The festival is celebrating to pray to God for water and good crops.
+During the festival, the monks dress in a traditional manner and masks and dance.
 Which supposedly to drive the evil spirits away.

-Duration: 18 Days from arrival to departure Nepal
+Duration: 18 Days from arrival to departure Nepal.

 Trek Grade: Moderate

-Festival Date: May 2019
+Festival Date: May 31, June 01,02

 Group Size: Min.2 pax

 Max altitude: 4320 m

 Day 01: - Greetings at Kathmandu Airport, transfer to hotel.